qualisys/Real-Time-Protocol-Documentation/index.md

 #### IP port numbers

-In the &ldquo;RT output&rdquo; tab of the Workspace Options dialog in QTM, you can configure the QTM RT server ports.
+In the **RT output** tab of the Workspace Options dialog in QTM, you can configure the QTM RT server ports.

 You can only edit the base port (**22222** by default).
-It is the legacy server port, for version 1.0 of the protocol.
+This is is the legacy server port, for version 1.0 of the protocol.
 All other ports except for the auto discover port are set from the base port.
 See table below.

 | Port           | Default | Description                                                                                                             |
 | ---------------------------------------------------------------------------------------------------------------------------------------------------|